Devsh-Graphics-Programming/Nabla/README.md

 Nabla Event Handler's extensive usage of [Timeline Semaphores]() enables CPU Callbacks on GPU conditions.

-You can enqueue callbacks that trigger upon specific GPU conditions, enabling tasks like resource deallocation to be handled only after the GPU has completed the relevant work.
+You can enqueue callbacks that trigger upon submission completion (workload finish), enabling amongst others, async readback of submission side effects, or deallocating an allocation after a workload is finished.

 ```c++
 // This doesn't actually free the memory from the pool, the memory is queued up to be freed only after the `scratchSemaphore` reaches a value a future submit will signal
 memory_pool->deallocate(&offset,&size,nextSubmit.getFutureScratchSemaphore());